oweitman/ioBroker.squeezeboxrpc/README.md

 **Tests:** ![Test and Release](https://github.com/oweitman/ioBroker.squeezeboxrpc/workflows/Test%20and%20Release/badge.svg)

-This is an alternative Adapter that uses the JSON/RPC-Protokoll to get data and send commands to the Logitech Media Server ([LMS](https://de.wikipedia.org/wiki/Logitech_Media_Server)) for controlling connected devices like
+This is an alternative Adapter that uses the `JSON/RPC`-protocol to get data and send commands to the Logitech Media Server ([LMS](https://de.wikipedia.org/wiki/Logitech_Media_Server)) for controlling connected devices like

 -   native [squeezebox](https://de.wikipedia.org/wiki/Squeezebox),
 -   raspberry pi with additional audio module and small linux based firmwares like [picoreplayer](https://picoreplayer.org/) or [max2play](https://www.max2play.com).
--   with plugins chromecast, airplay or UPnP/DLNA-Devices
+-   with plugins chromecast, airplay or `UPnP/DLNA`-Devices

-The LMS-Server can manage/provide very big music collections on harddrives or NAS, connect to different streaming providers like Spotify, Deezer, Soundcloud, shoutcast, tunein, napster, pandora, tidal and more
+The `LMS`-Server can manage/provide very big music collections on harddrives or `NAS`, connect to different streaming providers like `Spotify`, `Deezer`, `Soundcloud`, `shoutcast`, `tunein`, `napster`, `pandora`, `tidal` and more

-Why another squeezebox adapter?
+Why another `Squeezebox` adapter?

-The existing adapter use telnet to access the LMS.
+The existing adapter use `telnet` to access the `LMS`.
 The telnet has some disadvantages.
-The actual main web interface of the LMS also uses the rpc/json-protocol to get all needed informations or send commands to the server/players.
+The actual main web interface of the `LMS` also uses the rpc/json-protocol to get all needed informations or send commands to the server/players.

 ## Features

--   most of data that the LMS-Service provides is available in the adapter
+-   most of data that the `LMS`-Service provides is available in the adapter
 -   detailed information about the player status, song title, artist, album, artwork, playlist
 -   many control features to play, pause, stop, forward, rewind, repeat,